Peer facilitators are upper-level Cognitive Science students who support their peers through:

 Maria is a junior on the Computation track, also pursuing a Computer Science major.
 She chose CogSci because she liked the interdisciplinary nature of the program and the ability it gave her to create her own unique curriculum taking the classes she would have explored anyways.
 During her time at U-M, she’s participated in WTF Magazine and GEECS.
-This year she’s an RA in Martha Cook and hopes to get more involved with the Cognitive Science Community.
+This year she hopes to get more involved with the Cognitive Science Community.
 She’s driven and motivated, follows her gut, and trusts herself.
 She’s trying to learn how to multitask and time manage efficiently (we hope she’ll share her tips with us!)
 She loves writing poetry, reading thrillers, Michigan football, basketball, and volleyball, and Broadway - especially Dear Evan Hansen!
 After U-M, Maria hopes to work as a software engineer on one of the coasts.

 Ask Maria about: your general CogSci questions, EECS courses, employment at U-M (including being an IA), the Office of AI, the intersection of STEM & humanities